Coterra Energy Inc (CTRA) Shares Plummet Below 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for CTRA stocks, with Piper Sandler repeating the rating for CTRA by listing it as a “Overweight.”
 The predicted price for CTRA in the upcoming period, according to Piper Sandler is $35 based on the research report published on August 14, 2023 of the current year 2023.

-Volatility was left at 1.97%, however, over the last 30 days, the volatility rate increased by 2.94%, as shares sank -6.29% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.51% lower at present.
+Volatility was left at 2.14%, however, over the last 30 days, the volatility rate increased by 2.25%, as shares sank -4.04% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.63% upper at present.

-During the last 5 trading sessions, CTRA fell by -6.70%, which changed the moving average for the period of 200-days by -0.57% in comparison to the 20-day moving average, which settled at $27.82.
-In addition, Coterra Energy Inc saw 7.62% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CTRA rose by +3.84%, which changed the moving average for the period of 200-days by +8.85% in comparison to the 20-day moving average, which settled at $27.55.
+In addition, Coterra Energy Inc saw 11.75% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CTRA starting from DeShazer Michael D., who sale 20,824 shares at the price of $24.10 back on Mar 21.
-After this action, DeShazer Michael D. now owns 77,406 shares of Coterra Energy Inc, valued at $501,858 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CTRA starting from DINGES DAN O, who sale 68,275 shares at the price of $27.22 back on Sep 27.
+After this action, DINGES DAN O now owns 3,152,392 shares of Coterra Energy Inc, valued at $1,858,446 using the latest closing price.

 Stock Fundamentals for CTRA